 Sub Contract Work

-Millennium Hygiene Services are the leading provider of washroom services in the North of England.
-Industries such as janitorial suppliers, workwear and laundry specialists, cleaning contractors and pest control rely on our 5 star service.
+Millennium Hygiene Services are the leading provider of washroom and personal hygiene services in the North of England.
+Industries such as janitorial suppliers, workwear and laundry specialists, cleaning contractors and pest control rely on our outstanding 5 star service.

 We have a bespoke system for hygiene services which provides FREE Duty of Care and Waste Transfer Note documentation required by the Environment Agency.
 We use the latest technology to record all service visits on a bespoke Ipad.